Theme

 UI-TARS Desktop is a GUI-agent desktop application from ByteDance for local or remote computer and browser operation, driven by UI-TARS and Seed vision-language models.

 The repository presents a broader TARS multimodal agent stack that includes Agent TARS and UI-TARS Desktop, with CLI and Web UI paths, local and remote computer operators, browser operators, model links, documentation, examples, and MCP-oriented tooling.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is